whitneysteve/code-samples/README.md

 A collection of code samples written for various reasons.
 These are usually written in a very short space of time (from 5 minutes to 1 or 2 hours) for a specific purpose.

-## Algorithms
+## 101

-Various algorithms written in Scala, Javascript and Ruby.
+Various computer science-y algorithms algorithms written in Scala, Javascript and Ruby.

 ### Instructions